pgRouting/pgrouting/doc/index.rst

 Developer
 *******************************************************************************

-.. warning:: :ref:`developer_functions` documentation is going to be deleted from the pgRouting documentation and included in the doxygen documentation.

 :ref:`developer_functions`

+.. warning:: In V3.0 This function are going to be discontinued.
+Use the already available underscored version instead.

+.. warning:: :ref:`developer_functions` documentation is going to be deleted from the pgRouting documentation in V3.0

+The following functions are used internaly the topology functions.
   -  :ref:`pgr_get_column_name` - to get the name of the column as is stored in the postgres administration tables.
   -  :ref:`pgr_get_table_name` - to retrieve the name of the table as is stored in the postgres administration tables.
   -  :ref:`pgr_is_column_indexed` - to check if the column is indexed.